Priti Patel: Meetings with Israeli officials and resignation

-On 3 November 2017, it was revealed that Patel had held meetings in Israel in August 2017 without informing the Foreign Office.
+On 3 November 2017, it was revealed that Patel had held meetings in Israel in August 2017 without telling the Foreign Office.
 She was accompanied by Lord Polak, Honorary President of Conservative Friends of Israel (CFI).
 The meetings, up to a dozen in number, took place while Patel was on a "private holiday".
 Patel met Yair Lapid, the leader of Israel's centrist Yesh Atid party, and reportedly made visits to several organisations where official departmental business was discussed.
 The BBC reported that "According to one source, at least one of the meetings was held at the suggestion of the Israeli Ambassador to London.
 In contrast, British diplomats in Israel were not informed about Ms Patel's plans."
 It was also reported that, following the meetings, Patel had recommended that the Department for International Development give international aid money to field hospitals run by the Israeli army in the Golan Heights.
 On 4 November 2017, in an interview with The Guardian, Patel stated:Boris [Johnson] knew about the visit.
 The point is that the Foreign Office did know about this, Boris knew about [the trip].
 I went out there, I paid for it.
 And there is nothing else to this.
 It is quite extraordinary.
 It is for the Foreign Office to go away and explain themselves.
 The stuff that is out there is it, as far as I am concerned.
 I went on holiday and met with people and organisations.
 As far as I am concerned, the Foreign Office have known about this.
 It is not about who else I met; I have friends out there.